polamaged/polamaged/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+My name is pola

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning a Flutter Mobile app developer

 <!--
 **polamaged/polamaged** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.